Christmas day dawned bright and clear and so did children’s eyes. For days and weeks they’d prepped for this ~ A Santa Claus surprise!

 We grew, some flew taking Christmas traditions along to share with children of young families until…...

-while baking and decorating at Christmas timea knock came on the door.
+while baking and decorating at Christmas time

 A greater tragedy struck!